EasySensors/easyPIRmultisensorsBox/pdf/EbayPageReadme.md

 - Supply voltage 3.5-10 Volts
 - Yes, it is open sourced.
 Completely

-Comes with Arduino example sketch and guide to IOT, Smart home ideas.
+Comes with Arduino example sketch and some IOT, smart home ideas.

 ## Overview
 If you are familiar with Arduino boards, the easyPIRmultisensorsBox Node is Arduino pro Mini with onboard HopeRF RFM69-CW or Nordic Semiconductor’s NRF 24L01+ radio, external EPROM flash and crypto authentication chip.
 To save some board dimensions the easyPIRmultisensorsBox Node does not have onboard USB-Serial converter.
 You need to buy FTDI Adapter for programming.
 External Flash chip allows burning Arduino sketch wirelessly.
 Onboard Atmel ATSHA204A CryptoAuthentication chip secures communication with other controllers.
 Some IOT ideas based on the easyPIRmultisensorsBox node and similar controllers plus complete specs you may find here [my GitHub page](https://github.com/EasySensors/easyPIRmultisensorsBox)